 And if you purchase an HDHP on your own, you may find it's not easy to compare costs, as doctors tend not to provide a schedule of prices.
 You may also have difficulty negotiating a lower price for services as an individual than a group plan might be able to achieve.

 If you have an employer-provided HDHP, your employer probably has selected a financial services company to act as custodian for participants' HSAs.
-However, you can use a different custodian if you wish.
+This just means that they administer the HSA plan.
+You can use a different custodian if you wish.

 The advantage of using the designated custodian is that your employer will pay the administrative costs.
 It's also typically easy to arrange the direct deposit of your pretax money, which may not be the case if you use an outside custodian.
 The default account may be a money market or savings account that you can readily tap to pay your qualifying medical bills, either by submitting them for reimbursement or by using a designated debit card.
 However, the interest rate you'll earn on the account will probably be modest.

 If you can afford to fully fund your HSA and pay your out-of-pocket health expenses from your ordinary income rather than withdrawing from the HSA account, you can take advantage of an additional way to accumulate tax-free savings.
 That may be especially attractive if your modified adjusted gross income is too high to allow you to contribute to a Roth IRA.
 This way, you can draw on the funds in your HSA to cover your health needs when you're retired and likely spending more on health care than you have in the past.